vmware/terraform-provider-vcfa/website/docs/r/nsx_manager.html.markdown

 _NOTE_: The default separator `.` can be changed using provider's `import_separator` argument or environment variable `VCFA_IMPORT_SEPARATOR`

-The above would import the `my-nsx-manager` NSX Manager settings that are defined at provider level.
+The above would import the `my-nsx-manager` NSX Manager settings that are defined at Provider (System) level.

 After that, you can expand the configuration file and either update or delete the NSX Manager as needed.
 Running `terraform plan` at this stage will show the difference between the minimal configuration file and the NSX Manager's stored properties.